fjdurlop/deploy-GAISSA/manuals/01_create_api_steps.md

   <figcaption>API User Interface in localhost:5000/docs endpoint.</figcaption>
 </figure></center>

-To make an inference, click on "Try it out" button and click execute.
+To make an inference, click on the "Try it out" button and click execute.

 You should obtain a "200" code response after executing the POST method of the model:

 <center><figure>
   <img
   src="images/01_api_response_ui.png"
-  <figcaption>API response on UI.</figcaption>
+  <figcaption>API response on Swagger UI.</figcaption>
 </figure></center>

 <center><figure>